-Whether you have a cat or a dog you probably know by now they are pretty greedy and will eat whatever they find.
+Whether you have a cat or a dog, you probably know by now they're pretty greedy and will eat whatever they find.
 Try to feed them at the same time every day so they know when to expect food and don’t leave ‘human food’ within their reach.

-Keep them hydrated
+Keep pets hydrated

 Your pets should always have access to fresh drinking water so be sure to fill up their bowls before you leave the house.
 If possible leave more than one source of water in different locations as animals like choice too!

-Don’t leave them for too long
+Don’t leave pets alone for too long

-Dogs, on the other hand shouldn’t be left alone for more than four hours at a time, especially when they’re puppies.
-If you have to work all day you should arrange for a dog walking service to take your pooch out or for a family member or friend to check in and give them some attention and a walk.
+Dogs, on the other hand, shouldn’t be left alone for more than four hours at a time, especially when they’re puppies.
+If you have to work all day you should arrange for a dog walking service to take your pooch out, or for a family member or friend to check in and give them some attention and a walk.

-Get them a friend
+Get your pet a friend

 Dogs are pack animals and enjoy the companionship of having another dog in the household.
 Cats are more solitary creatures and are often happy enough living alone.
 However, all cats are different – introducing another cat to your moggy once they have gone past the socialisation period could stress them out.
 But on the other hand, cats which have been in the company of other kitties since they were in a litter may be much happier with a mate.

 Keep an eye on them

 If you’re really worried about leaving your pet at home all day and can’t bear to have them out of your sight/are concerned they may be chewing your curtains while you’re at work, you could invest in a pet CCTV.